 A simple time saver is to take common documents and save them as a template.
 Do you have an amazing cold email you send out to prospective clients?
 Save it in Google Drive or Evernote making it quick to copy and paste into an email so you can personalize it for the potential lead.

-Email Template Pro ($2.55) is an Android app that works well for me.
+Email Template Pro [No longer available] ($2.55) is an Android app that works well for me.
 The paid app (free version available) allows you to create emails to have them ready to send in any email app on your Android device.

 Equate Your Task With an Expense